HanziHero: a WaniKani alternative for Chinese

 WaniKani teaches around 2,000 kanji, taking most of those from the list of jōyō kanji published by the Japanese ministry of education.
 These are all of the kanji taught in primary and secondary school in Japan.

-If you are one of the extremely ambitious few that plan to learn both Chinese and Japanese, one benefit of learning Chinese first is that you will also learn the meaning of every kanji you will later learn in Japanese, as the kanji used in contemporary Japanese are just a smaller set of the hanzi used in Chinese.
+If you are one of the extremely ambitious few that plan to learn both Chinese and Japanese, one benefit of learning Chinese first is that you will also learn the meaning of every kanji you will later learn in Japanese, as the kanji used in contemporary Japanese are mostly just a subset of the characters used in Chinese.

 Two great languages, two great choices

 Of course, the choice of which tool to use comes down to which language it is you want to learn.
-We created HanziHero to be the simplest and most streamlined way to learn hanzi, in the same sense that WaniKani was created for the sake of making kanji easy to learn.
-HanziHero is the synthesis of a wide variety of modern tools, approaches, and academic studies - and in that sense we have also taken much of the best parts of WaniKani and improved and better adapted it to the challenges of learning Chinese.
+We created HanziHero to be the simplest and most streamlined way to learn Chinese characters, in the same sense that WaniKani was created for the sake of making kanji easy to learn.